Course code: QCXU105P

-You will be given a broad grounding in the use of acrylics, from impasto painting, to glazing, to experimenting with bold and expressive brush work.
-You will learn how to observe a simple still life, how to mould form through light and shade, how to use colour effectively and how to express space and distance in a landscape.
+You will be offered a broad grounding in the use of acrylics.
+You will cover glazing, layering, impasto painting, bold and expressive brush work.
+You will examine how to observe a simple still life, how to mould form through light and shade, how to use colour effectively and how to express space and distance in a landscape.

 Abingdon and Witney College is subject to Ofsted regulation and is required to work with all its students to make sure they understand Government initiatives around Safeguarding, Prevent and Fundamental British Values.
 Information on these matters will be shared with you during your course.

 You will also be asked to complete monitoring paperwork, which helps us to deliver course content to the highest quality.